-With last month’s visit to North Korea by Google’s chairman Eric Schmidt, much media attention was focused on speculations of whether North Korea might open up to the Internet.
-After his visit, Schmidt made a statement that North Korea should enter the information age in line with the rest of the world; and warned that if this did not happen, the nation’s economic development might suffer.
-Nevertheless, the information age has already dawned in North Korea, through the jangmadang.
+With last month’s visit to North Korea by Google’s chairman Eric Schmidt, there was much media speculation of whether North Korea might open up to the Internet.
+After his visit, Schmidt issued a statement that North Korea must enter the information age in line with the rest of the world. he warned that if this did not happen, the nation’s economic development would suffer.

 Oh Ji-hyun is a North Korean refugee who left the country two years ago.
 A veteran trader in the jangmadang, she told us, “As the jangmadang developed in North Korea, more goods were brought into the country that fit consumers’ demands.
-Traders came to be in tough competition with each other, and we had to be plugged into a logistical network in order to move our goods efficiently.
-The mobile phone was an important tool for staying abreast of fluctuations in exchange rate and demand of goods.”
+Traders came to be in tough competition with each other, and we had to be plugged into a logistical network in order to move our goods more efficiently.
+The mobile phone is an important tool for staying abreast of fluctuations in exchange rate and demand of goods.”